-Retirement Age and Benefit for Deferred For current and future deferred vested members, retirement assumptions are as follows: Vested Members: General Non-Reciprocal Retirement Age: 56 General Reciprocal Retirement Age: 60 Safety Retirement Age: 51 We assume that 45% of future General and 60% of future Safety deferred vested members will continue to work for a reciprocal employer.
+Retirement Age and Benefit for Deferred Vested Members: For current and future deferred vested members, retirement assumptions are as follows: vested members.
+General Non-Reciprocal Retirement Age: 56 General Reciprocal Retirement Age: 60 Safety Retirement Age: 51 We assume that 45% of future General and 60% of future Safety deferred vested members will continue to work for a reciprocal employer.
 For reciprocal members, we assume 3.70% and 4.00% compensation increases per annum for General and Safety members, respectively.
 Future Benefit Accruals: 1.0 year of service per year of employment.
 Unknown Data for Members: Same as those exhibited by members with similar known characteristics.
 If not specified, members are assumed to be male.
 If not provided, salary is assumed to be equal to the average salary of the membership group and tier.
-Definition of Active Members: All active members of KCERA as of the valuation on date.
+Definition of Active Members: All active members of KCERA as of the valuation date.
 Form of Payment: All active and inactive members are assumed to elect the unmodified option at retirement.
 Percent Married: For all active and inactive members, 65% of male members and 55% of female members are assumed to be married at pre-retirement death or retirement.
-Age and Gender of Spouse: For all active and inactive members, male mem spouse who is 3 years younger than the memb to have a male spouse who is 2 years older tha nbers are assumed to have a female er and female members are assumed an the member.
+Age and Gender of Spouse: For all active and inactive members, male members are assumed to have a female spouse who is 3 years younger than the member and female members are assumed to have a male spouse who is 2 years older than the member.